How to resolve a complaint – A guideline for all those who come into contact with Perennial

 We aim to treat every complainant with respect and we expect equal consideration to be shown in return as we try to resolve the issue that has caused the complaint to be made.

-Perennial complies with a number of regulatory and non-regulatory bodies’ guidance regarding complaints including the Charity Commission, the Financial Conduct Authority (FCA) and the Institute of Fundraising.
+Perennial complies with a number of regulatory and non-regulatory bodies’ guidance regarding complaints including the Charity Commission, the Financial Conduct Authority (FCA) and the Fundraising Regulator and will cooperate fully in any investigation held by them following a complaint about Perennial’s activities.

 What is a Complaint?